Rectangular Matrix Additions in Low and High Temperatures

-This text answers question 2 and 4.
-For question 1, it is well-believed (but still open) that the generalized function under $\Vec{c}$ is indeed a probability measure, see e.g \cite[Section 3.5]{A}, and this is related to the positivity conjecture of Littlewood-Richardson coefficients in the theory of symmetric functions, see \cite[Conjecture 8.3]{St}, \cite{Ro2} or \cite[Conjecture 2.1]{GM}.
-We do not rely on this conjecture and instead analyze moments of the distribution of $\Vec{c}$, which can be defined no matter the positivity conjecture holds or not.
-See Proposition \ref{prop:polyexpectation} for the precise statement.
+By viewing \smash{$\Vec{c}=\Vec{a}\boxplus_{N,M}^{\theta}\Vec{b}$} as the random $N$-tuple of singular values of some $N\times M$ virtual rectangular matrix with invariant distribution, it is then natural to study the behavior of $\Vec{c}$ from a random matrix point of view.
+The distribution of $\Vec{c}$ depends on summands $\Vec{a}$, $\Vec{b}$ and parameters~${M\ge N}$, $\theta>0$.
+This paper answers the following two questions: \begin{itemize}\itemsep=0pt \item[(1)] What is the ``low temperature'' behavior of $\Vec{c}$, i.e., when taking $N$,~$M$ to be fixed, and $\theta\rightarrow\infty$? \item[(2)] What is the ``high temperature'' behavior of $\Vec{c}$, i.e., when taking $\theta\rightarrow 0$, and $N,M\rightarrow \infty$, growing at potentially different speeds? \end{itemize} The solutions of these two questions can be found in Sections~\ref{sec:lowtemp} and~\ref{sec:lln}, \ref{sec:momentcumulant}, respectively.
+We remark that for $\theta\ne \frac{1}{2},1,2$, it is not yet verified that the generalized function under $\Vec{c}$ is a probability measure, see, e.g., \cite[Section~3.5]{A}.
+We do not rely on the validity of this statement, and instead analyze moments of the distribution of $\Vec{c}$, which can be defined no matter the positivity conjecture holds or not.
+See Proposition~\ref{prop:polyexpectation} for the precise statement.